codaris/PofoManager/PofoManager/Documentation/protocol.md

 The PC side requires software that can communicate with the Portfolio via the parallel port.
 Software called `FT.COM` was provided on floppy disk that came with the parallel port module.
 However, this software only works under DOS as it requires direct access to the parallel port.
 For modern computers, a different solution is required.

-Although the connection to a PC is made through the parallel port, the Portfolio only makes use of 4 of the lines.
-This is because older PC parallel ports were unidirectional.
+Although the connection to a PC is made through the parallel port, the Portfolio only makes use of 4 of the lines; this is because older PC parallel ports were unidirectional.
 They were designed to send data to a printer with only a few control signals going back to the PC.
 In order for the Portfolio to send data to a PC it uses two of those control signal lines: Paper End (`Pin 12`) and Select (`Pin 13`).
 Communication from the PC to the Portfolio uses the lowest 2 data output lines (`Pin 2` and `Pin 3`).

 ## Transfer of a Byte